Lecture Notes in Cosmology: Matching and CDM transfer function

 We can also determine the transfer function for the gravitational potential $\Phi$ at late times.
 From Eq.~\eqref{smallscalesPoissoneqDM} we have that:

-where we have included baryons, since we are considering late times and we have seen that after recombination $\delta_{\rm b} = \delta_{\rm c}$.
-We are neglecting any DE contribution in the expansion of the universe and considering a radiation plus matter model.
+where we have included baryons since we are considering late times and we have seen that after recombination $\delta_{\rm b} = \delta_{\rm c}$.
+We are neglecting any dark energy contribution to the expansion of the universe and considering a radiation plus matter model.
 Hence, $\Omega_{\rm 0} \approx 1$.